nolanlawson/emoji-picker-element/README.md

 });
 ```

-If the `emoji-version` attribute or `emojiVersion` property is set,  `emoji-picker-element` will not attempt to detect unsupported emoji or hide them.
-If your font does not really support this version, then the emoji might not render properly.
+If the `emoji-version`/`emojiVersion` option is set, then `emoji-picker-element` will not attempt to detect unsupported emoji or hide them.

-Note that support for color fonts varies across browsers.
-You can use [ChromaCheck](https://github.com/RoelN/ChromaCheck) to test support for your font.
+Also note that support for color fonts [varies across browsers and OSes](https://caniuse.com/colr), and some browsers may have <a href="https://github.com/nolanlawson/emoji-picker-element/pull/308#issuecomment-1367491149">bugs</a> or not render the font at all.
+Be careful to test your supported browsers when using this approach.

 #### Polyfilling flag emoji on Windows